A quotient criterion for syzygies in equivariant cohomology: Abstract

 \section{Abstract}

-Let $T$ be a torus and $X$ an orientable $T$-manifold such that the action is almost free outside of finitely many submanifolds of codimension~$2$.
-We characterize geometrically when the equivariant cohomology~$\HT^{*}(X)$ is a certain syzygy as module over~$H^{*}(BT)$.
-It turns out that this only depends on the ``face structure'' of the orbit space~$X/T$.
-Our criterion unifies and generalizes results of many authors about the freeness and torsion-freeness of equivariant cohomology for various classes of $T$-manifolds.
-It also permits to easily construct new examples.
+Let \(X\) be a manifold with an action of a torus~\(T\) such that all isotropy groups are connected and satisfying some other mild hypotheses.
+We provide a necessary and sufficient criterion for the equivariant cohomology~\(\HT^{*}(X)\) with real coefficients to be a certain syzygy as module over~\(H^{*}(BT)\).
+It turns out that, possibly after blowing up the non-free part of the action, this only depends on the orbit space~\(X/T\) together with its stratification by orbit type.
+Our criterion unifies and generalizes results of many authors about the freeness and torsion-freeness of equivariant cohomology for various classes of \(T\)-manifolds.